 About Blessed Protein

-Made with pure golden pea protein isolate, EHP Labs Blessed Protein contains 23 grams of protein per scoop with only 4 grams of net carbs.
-Their claim to fame is their plant-based, gluten, soy, and dairy-free powder that comes in a variety of creative flavors, including salted caramel, vanilla chai, chocolate coconut, cinnamon churro, strawberry myth, peanut butter cups, blueberry pie, s’mores, cookie crunch, and banana bread.
+Made with pure pea protein isolate, EHP Labs Blessed Protein contains 23 grams of protein per scoop with only 4 grams of net carbs.
+Their claim to fame is their plant-based, gluten, soy, and dairy-free powder that comes in a variety of creative flavors, including salted caramel, vanilla chai, chocolate coconut, cinnamon churro, strawberry mylk, peanut butter cups, s’mores, cookie crunch, and banana bread.

 Blessed Protein Benefits

-Blessed Protein was created to help its consumers with lean muscle development and weight management by helping with exercise recovery, increasing exercise performance, and enhancing endurance.
+Blessed Protein was created to help its consumers with lean muscle development and weight management by assisting with exercise recovery and muscle building, increasing exercise performance, and enhancing endurance.
 This formula utilizes a single source of high-quality protein for easy digestion and is suitable for those with gluten or soy allergies.

 Blessed Protein Ingredients

-EHP Labs Blessed Protein is made with Activated Golden-Shell Pea Protein Isolate combined with 100% Stevia for flavor.
+EHP Labs Blessed Protein is made with Raw Pea Protein Isolate and Stevia leaf extract for sweetness.
 This product boasts the use of the finest, 100% sustainable, raw ingredients to “bless your body.”

 Pea protein has become an increasingly popular additive in supplements to meet the growing needs of consumers.
 This protein source is an alternative to soy and animal-based proteins that is allergy-friendly for most.

 Protein is made up of amino acids, nine of which are essential to forming a “complete” protein for our body to use.
-Many plant-based protein sources do not contain all 9 essential amino acids.
-Pea protein, however, does.
-But it is low in the amino acid methionine.
+Many plant-based protein sources do not contain all nine essential amino acids.
+Pea protein, however, does, but it is low in the amino acid methionine.

 The good news is recent research has shown that you don’t have to consume complete proteins at every meal to get the benefit if you are consuming protein throughout the day.
-When compared to other non-soy, plant-based protein sources, such as grains and hemp seed, pea protein has a more balanced amino acid profile.
+Pea protein has a more balanced amino acid profile than other non-soy, plant-based protein sources, such as grains and hemp seed.

-Because it is a pea protein isolate, it contains more concentrated protein without the added carbs or fat you would get if it were a pea protein concentrate, with 1 scoop containing 23 grams of protein, 140 calories, 7 grams of carbs, 3 grams of fat and 2 grams of fiber.
+Because it is a pea protein isolate, it contains more concentrated protein without the added carbs or fat versus a pea protein concentrate, with one scoop containing 23 grams of protein, 140 calories, 7 grams of carbs, 3 grams of fat, and 1-2 grams of fiber.